This laboratory was born in the nineties when it was the protagonist of the first quantum

 teleportation experiment.
 Today the Quantum Information Lab is dedicated to the investigation of

-four research lines:
+the following main research lines:

-b) Investigation about the causal relation between quantum systems in different experiments
+a) Investigation about the causal relation between quantum systems in different experiments

 exploring fundamental aspects such as the wave-particle dualism or the non-locality in quantum

-c) Simulations of physical processes with quantum behavior through complex states of single
+b) Simulations of physical processes with quantum behavior through complex states of single

 photons on different platforms.

-d) Study of communication protocols and quantum cryptography by exploiting photons generated
+c) Study of communication protocols and quantum cryptography by exploiting photons generated

 at different wavelengths with attention to the Telecom one for ensuring the optical fiber